ThomasProg/Prog-A-to-Z/content/Basics/Operations/_index.md

 \
 Just like in mathematics :
-- Mulitplication and division takes priority
+- Mulitplication and division take priority
 - You can add parentheses to tell which operations should be first

 \